 In an interview with the New York Times, she spoke about why she shared stories about everything from genital mutilation to the loss of a child in her book: “We don’t have to live everyone’s experience.
 We just have to have enough empathy to understand how heartbreaking that would be and to say, ‘Let’s change this.’
 So I want people to be able to empathize with whichever stories reach them, then turn it back and say, ‘O.K., what can I do?’”

-Now, MacKenzie Bezos—whose divorce from Jeff Bezos of Amazon fame was finalized two months ago—has just signed what’s called the Giving Pledge, a promise to give half of her $35 billion in assets to charity over her lifetime or in her will.
+Now, MacKenzie Bezos—whose divorce from Jeff Bezos of Amazon fame was finalized in 2019—has just signed what’s called the Giving Pledge, a promise to give half of her $35 billion in assets to charity over her lifetime or in her will.
 (Her ex has not signed this pledge, which has raised eyebrows, though he did promise two billion dollars to early education and anti-homelessness programs.)